-Ingredients For Breaded Tenderloin Sandwich Recipe
+Ingredients for Breaded Tenderloin Sandwich Recipe

-Salt: Enhances the flavor of the pork.
+Salt: Adds flavor to the pork.

 Technique Tip for a Perfect Sandwich